 Who We Are

 C-RAIND serves as a coalition of researchers from throughout Michigan State University focused on meeting the needs of communities through research, training, outreach, and service.
-We are 80 researchers in 11 Colleges conducting multidisciplinary research in five broad areas of inquiry: (1) lifespan developmental issues; (2) measurement, assessment and diagnostic issues; (3) intervention and implementation science; (4) etiology and prevention science; and (5) family, cultural and societal issues.
+We are over 80 researchers across more than 11 Colleges conducting multidisciplinary research in five broad areas of inquiry: (1) lifespan developmental issues; (2) measurement, assessment and diagnostic issues; (3) intervention and implementation science; (4) etiology and prevention science; and (5) family, cultural and societal issues.
 C-RAIND’s research is focused on the critical transition periods of conception to birth, pre-school to school, and high school to adulthood, and will improve the efficacy and outcomes of these transition periods.